GaloisInc/adapt/explore/README.md

 It is currently recommended to use files CXT format as they are faster to parse than FIMI files.

 ```--specfile/-s``` can take two types of json files as argument.
-The first type of files describes all the parameters (e.g query to run, data fields to extract as objects or attributes) needed to run a query on the database and generate an input context to concept generation and/or rule generation and analysis (it's not advised to use this functionality at the moment as the
+The first type of files describes all the parameters (e.g query to run, data fields to extract as objects or attributes) needed to run a query on the database and generate an input context to concept generation and/or rule generation and analysis (one could also run the query specified by this type of file, save its results to a JSON file and pass this result file as parameter to the ```--queryres/-q```).
-queries can timeout or produce obscure Cassandra errors.)
 The second type of files gives the information necessary to extract an FCA/FCA analysis input context from a set of CSV files.
 In the case where the specification file passed as argument to the ```--specfile/-s``` option
 corresponds to the second type of file, the ```--csv``` flag must be used.